-Matopos is set in an area of spectacular scenery of large balancing granite boulders, which lead Mzilikazi, founder of the Ndebele nation, to give the area its name, which means 'Bald Heads'.
+This is an area of spectacular scenery of large balancing granite boulders, which lead Mzilikazi, founder of the Ndebele nation, to give the area its name, which means 'Bald Heads'.
 Cecil Rhodes and several other leading early white settlers are buried amongst the rocky outcrops.
 There are also very special San Bushmen cave paintings found in the hills.